 The 21st century has proven to be a volatile, uncertain, complex and ambiguous environment and chaos in the form of anomaly, novelty, unpredictability, transformation and disruption regularly descends as what we have come to take for granted reveals itself as unreliable.

-In today’s day and age, we are driven to stand on the frontier, one foot within order while stretching the other tentatively into the beyond.
-The EU targets to reduce net-zero carbon emissions by 2050 and to keep global temperatures below 2°C. It seems like the world is waking up just to realize that it is in a dire situation and that there is only limited time left to avoid a climate crisis.
+In today’s day and age, we are driven to stand on the frontier; one arm holding onto the familiar, while stretching the other arm tentatively into the beyond.
+It seems like the world is waking up just to realize that it is in a dire situation and that there is only limited time left to avoid a climate crisis.
+The world has agreed to keep global temperatures below 2°C and China plans to have eliminated net-zero carbon emissions completely by 2060.
 The shift towards increased sustainability is one of the major trends that are now shaping demand and changing many traditional industry structures.

 Already today, the European Union requires all suppliers to show sustainability certifications.
 The energy sector is the source of almost 90% of China’s greenhouse gas emissions and even without any further investment in new fossil fuel assets, China’s energy-related emissions would still only decline very slowly.
-If the existing emissions-intensive infrastructure in China today continues to operate in the same way it has in recent years, it could result in 175 Gt of CO2 emissions between now and 2060.
-This is the equivalent of one-third of the remaining global emissions budget that could limit the global temperature rise below 2°C. To meet the climate goals, the energy transition must expand the current energy infrastructure to encompass new insights into technologies and energy policy.
+If the existing emissions-intensive infrastructure in China today continues to operate in the same way it has in recent years, it could result in eating up one-third of the remaining global emissions budget that could limit the global temperature rise below 2°C. To meet the climate goals, the energy transition must expand the current energy infrastructure to encompass new insights into technologies and energy policy.
 Regulations are likely to extend along the supply chain and increasingly tighten sustainable energy requirements in manufacturing and upstream supply chain operations.

 Within China, the population is growing more sustainability-conscious.
 78% of Chinese companies cited “regulatory and standard requirements” as the top driver for improving their efforts to address climate change, 73% of Chinese consumers would be more loyal to a company if it helped them contribute to social and environmental issues and 55% of Chinese employees would prefer to work for a company that focuses on environmental responsibility, even if it pays a lower salary.
 For firms, following the status quo is no longer sufficient.